g2dgaming/settlement-sdk/README.md

 # ApnaPayment Settlement SDK

 ## Overview

-The **ApnaPayment Settlement SDK** is a PHP library that simplifies integration with ApnaPayment's settlement system.
-It provides an easy-to-use interface to create settlement accounts, create settlements, fetch settlement details, and check their statuses in your application.
+This PHP SDK allows you to integrate ApnaPayment's settlement system into your application.
+You can use it to create settlement accounts, create settlements, check settlement statuses, and more.

 ## Installation

-To install the ApnaPayment Settlement SDK, use Composer:
+To use the ApnaPayment Settlement SDK, first install it via Composer:

 composer require apna-payment/settlement-sdk